 As we hit mid-2023, it's the perfect time to really listen to your body to see whether a detox is in order.
 When I say detox, I don't mean visiting a spa or buying an expensive three-week regimen of supplements; I mean cutting out the junk and rebooting the system in an effort to feel better for the remaining months of 2023.

-The holidays can be a roller coaster.
-When the ride is over, it's time to truly assess how you feel.
 Are you sluggish?
 Exhausted?
 Irritable?
 Having trouble losing weight?
 If you can't shake a bad mood or don't feel like yourself, a system reboot may be all you need.
 Here are five signs you may be headed for a full-body detox.

-You're eating too much sugar.
+Sign your body needs a detox #1: You're eating too much sugar.

 Sure, it can feel pretty unavoidable during the holidays.
 But if you're eating more sugar than you normally do, you could be setting yourself up for an endless cycle of cravings and crashes—not to mention .
-To combat this, replace sweet-tooth confections with their whole-fruit counterparts once the holidays are over.
+To detox, replace sweet-tooth confections with their whole-fruit counterparts once the holidays are over.

 A buildup of toxins related to stress or poor eating habits can result in .
 This also becomes a seemingly never-ending cycle of exhaustion, so you never really feel energized and your mind feels like it's in a constant state of fogginess.
-Rebooting your system should result in increased energy levels.
+Detoxing your system should result in increased energy levels.

-Your hormones are out of balance.
+Sign your body needs a detox #3: Your hormones are out of balance.

-Your skin is breaking out.
+Sign your body needs a detox #4: Your skin is breaking out.

-Your sleep patterns are off.
+Sign your body needs a detox #5: Your sleep patterns are off.